jhenderson88/Cygnus/README.md

 A CODE FOR COULOMB-EXCITATION ANALYSIS IN C++
 ==================================================================

-Note that CYGNUS is still in a testing phase and should not be used for analysis in isolation, but should be used alongside a traditional code such as GOSIA.
+CYGNUS is still in a testing phase and should not be used for analysis in isolation, but should be used alongside a traditional code such as GOSIA.

-Note that kinematics calculations differ from those in GOSIA.
-This difference is typically less than 0.1 degrees and results in a difference in excitation probability of less than 0.1%.
-Typically this will lie beyond experimental sensitivities, however it should be considered when comparing to GOSIA calculations.

 Requirements
 -----------------------